 (Beauty World MRT Exit C, beside Bt Timah Market)

-Bt Timah Shopping Centre, 170 Upper Bukit Timah Rd, Singapore 588179 (Beauty World MRT Exit A)
+Larger classroom at Bt Timah Shopping Centre, 170 Upper Bukit Timah Rd, Singapore 588179 (Beauty World MRT Exit A)

 Held over Zoom

-We specialize in the following subjects:
+Our tutors have experience in teaching the following subjects:

 International Baccalaureate Diploma Programme (IBDP)